Projects

 Letter

 We chronicled our journeys through email messages reconstructed from actual events.
-Composing with words, pictures, sounds and animation, we each aimed to capture particular responses to experience.
+Composing with words, pictures, sounds and animations, we each encapsulated responses to our experiences.
 A key word was chosen to identify each message.
-Sometimes our key words might be the same, but our meanings, reflected through choice and positioning of the material, would be different.
+Sometimes our key words might be the same, but our meanings, reflected through choice and positioning of the material, were different.

-In Janurary 1999 I was in Adelaide visiting my daughter, and in Melbourne visiting my son.
-Many things happenedduring that time which seemed significant.
-I composed six messages- one for each category - with the material gathered at that time.
+In January 1999 I was in Adelaide visiting my daughter, and in Melbourne visiting my son.
+Many things happened during that time which seemed significant.
+I composed six messages - one for each category.

-I wanted to say something about Repton, who I had just discovered in Adelaide's Barr Library.
-English landowners in other countires (like Australia) would employ him to transform the local landscape into a romantic image of their homeland.
-I was interested in the struggle our forbears had in seeing the Australian landscape as its own place, and not through English eyes.
+I wanted to say something about my identity, and about Repton who I had just read about about in Adelaide's Barr Library.
+English landowners in Australia would employ Repton to transform the indigenous landscapes into romantic images of their homelands.
+I imagined the struggle my English forbears had in seeing the Australian landscape through Indigenous eyes, as its own place.
 This idea fell naturally into 'landscape'.
-Over the top of the image of Repton's scene I animated the signature (or mark) of Hannah Brown, who may or may not have been an Aboriginal woman.
+Over the top of the image of Repton's scene I animated the signature (or mark) of my maternal great grandmother, Hannah Brown.
+Since completing this project, family stories, documents, and feelings of connection to Tasmania and the Grampians in Victoria, confirm to me that Hannah Brown was, as we suspected, an Aboriginal woman.
+She was born in Fryerstown, Victoria and her mother may have been taken from Tasmania to the nearby Aboriginal reserve at Lalgambook (Mount Franklin).

 Meanwhile, Melissa was visiting her father-in-law in Ararat.